2018 Tech Trends and Predictions | CRM Daily

-Growing adoption of digital assistants, Internet of Things devices, blockchain applications, and new server strategies are likely to drive a number of big tech trends in 2018.
-Among the things we'll see more of in the coming year, according to various forecasters, are edge computing, so-called serverless computing, smarter homes, smarter cities, and a host of new technologies for smarter, more connected cars.
+Growing adoption of digital assistants, Internet of Things (IoT) devices, blockchain applications, and new server strategies are likely to drive the biggest tech trends in 2018.
+Expect to see plenty of new offerings related to edge computing, so-called serverless computing, smarter homes, smarter cities, and a host of new technologies for smarter, more connected cars.

 The next 12 months could also see new developments in ARM-powered laptops, over-the-air wireless charging, augmented reality, 5G connectivity, and IT security driven by artificial intelligence.

 At least some of these innovations can be expected to make their first appearance at CES 2018, scheduled for Jan.
 9-12 in Las Vegas.
-The consumer technology tradeshow and conference will feature exhibits, presentations, keynotes, and other programs on VR, AR, self-driving cars, digital health, IoT, smart energy, robotics, AI, drones, and more.
+The mammoth tradeshow will feature exhibits and sessions on all the latest consumer electronics and tech innovation, from virtual reality and augmented reality, to self-driving cars, digital health solutions, IoT devices, smart energy, robotics, AI, drones, and more.

 Enterprise Focus on 'Innovation Accelerators'

 Consumers won't be the only ones driving the adoption of new tech devices and strategies in the year ahead: enterprise organizations with an eye on digital transformation will also fuel growth in a wide range of technology markets.
-For example, analyst firm IDC expects worldwide spending on digital transformation technologies to approach $1.3 trillion this year, a 16.8 percent increase over 2017.
+Analyst firm IDC expects worldwide spending on digital transformation technologies to approach $1.3 trillion this year, a 16.8 percent increase over 2017.

-Meanwhile, Gartner Inc. also foresees organizations spending more on enterprise security technologies in 2018 as hacking, ransomware, and other cyberthreats keep growing.
-That spending will include investments in smarter and more automated strategies for security information and event management, identity access management, and infrastructure protection, the analyst group predicted.
+Meanwhile, Gartner Inc. also foresees organizations spending more on enterprise security technologies in 2018 as hacking, ransomware, and other cyber threats keep growing.
+That spending will include investments in smarter and more automated strategies for security information and event management (SIEM), identity access management (IAM), and infrastructure protection, the analyst group predicted.

 New Server, Energy Technologies

-Tom's Guide today also said 2018 will be the year in which over-the-air wireless charging "gets real."
+Tom's Guide predicts that 2018 will be the year in which over-the-air wireless charging "gets real."
 Among the companies working on such technologies are Energous and Powercast, which will show off its PowerSpot transmitter during CES.

-Serverless computing, which is better described as "Functions as a Service," is also "bubbling like a cauldron with tremendous interest, and development is racing along," Network World said last week.
-"Once people get past the misleading name and realize its benefits, it will take off."
+Serverless computing, which can be better described as "Functions as a Service," is also "bubbling like a cauldron with tremendous interest, and development is racing along," Network World wrote last week.
+"Once people get past the misleading name and realize its benefits, [serverless computing] will take off."

 Image credit: iStock; Artist's concept.